Athens, Georgia: July 30 – August 5, 2017

 - Use of quality field-recording equipment.
 (Or bring your own if you like.)

-Workshop participants will gather Monday evening and for the rest of the week be immersed in field recording, interviewing, digital editing, script writing, and narration.
+Workshop participants will gather Sunday afternoon and for the rest of the week be immersed in field recording, interviewing, digital editing, script writing, and narration.
 By the end of the week, each participant will have produced a short profile of a creative person living in or around Athens.
-The Workshop ends on Sunday, August 7th.
+The Workshop ends the afternoon of Saturday, August 5th.